PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 without changing valid statistics, fixed point, pruning, or either production boundary.

+Ownership now resides in `passes/concat_tree_mul_add_bridge_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `4111187c` are each 675 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and keeps the historical private name as a one-return compatibility wrapper.
+Both terminal recovery-sequence positions and their immediate neighboring calls are unchanged, and the focused module does not import the lowerer.

+Seventeen direct owner/wrapper comparisons cover static and dynamic metadata, multiple matches, scalar, shared, public-output, public-input, and variable Mul constants, per-axis quantization, unmatched pruning, missing and late metadata, malformed axes, reverse nested topology, public internal boundaries, and reverse or duplicate source producers.
+Statistics and complete normalized ModelIR state are identical in every case.
+The move adds no semantic change and does not alter public APIs, artifacts, dependencies, corpus policy, ordered behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and